mostek-6502/ASM-PIC16F1829-I2C-Interface/README.md

 The Delay's for this version of the code were 'older'.

 I eventually wrote a C++ app that would calculate a desired delay based on clock speed and clock ticks per instruction.
 In this case the instructions were NOPs, Calls, Returns, Jumps, Decs, MOVF etc.

 Generally, specific delays on the older PIC's had to be hand calculated and were painful to get right.
-I 'brute forced' it and cycled through every possibility.
-(It only took a few seconds to calculate.)
+I 'brute forced' it and cycled through every possibility (24 bit precision) to get an accurate delay.

 http://www.microchip.com/wwwproducts/en/PIC16F1829